Photograph by Manuel Alvarez

 I also found out that I was suffering from chronic dehydration, which also contributed to my digestion disorders.
 Additionally, the extra fat I was carrying increased friction, which increased the discomfort of experiencing those health problems.

-Factors that might cause increased pressure include:
+Factors in general that might cause increased pressure include:

 - Straining during bowel movements